OOP2018/threads-darmonlyone/README.md

 answer questions 3.1 - 3.4

 - 3.1 its always 0. **RECORD:** 0, 0, 0, 0,0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0.
+- 3.2 Lock lock the thread to run once at a time.
+- 3.3

 ## 4. Counter with synchronized method